larafale/dastack/README.md

   </p>
 </div>

-## ✨ Features
+## ✨ Stack Ingredients

-Dastack comes packed with modern web development essentials:
+Battle tested software to power your project:

 - 🚀 **Next.js 15** with App Router for advanced routing capabilities
 - ⚛️ **React 19** with latest APIs and performance improvements